AarnavTrivedi/RockPaperScissorsShoot/README.md

   # Thank You To (lookingcoolonavespa)

   Thanks to lookingcoolonavespa for inspiring me for the design idea.
-I hope you allow me to iplement some of your incredible design elements.
+I hope you allow me to implement some of your incredible design elements.
 (NOTE: I am not copying any of your code I am just taking inspiration of your css design)